PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Baseline Models

-Users downstream of phishing detection systems are typically highly sensitive to false positives -- instances where access to legitimate websites may be blocked.
+\textbf{Performance Metrics and Evaluation Goals} Users downstream of phishing detection systems are typically highly sensitive to false positives -- instances where access to legitimate websites is incorrectly blocked.
 This is quantified by precision, the fraction of times users are correctly blocked.
-Consequently, commercial products aspire to a very high value of precision while also maintaining a good recall.
-Accordingly, we evaluate our models on two performance measures -- the average precision, which is an approximation of the area under the precision-recall curve and the precision at a recall of 0.9.
+Consequently, commercial products aspire to high values of precision while also maintaining a good recall.
+Accordingly, we evaluate our models on two performance metrics -- the average precision (AP), which approximates the area under the precision-recall curve and the precision at a fixed recall of 0.9 ($P@R=0.9$).

-We evaluate the models on the test dataset and the benchmark datasets for the five base rates.
-As expected, most models perform well on the test data set, which has a base rate of 18.3\%.
-Table \ref{tab:precision-by-model} summarizes the results for the four models.
-For each base rate, results are averaged over all corresponding benchmarks datasets.
-We find performance drops significantly as the base rate decreases.
-Overall, the GTE model performs the best.
-More evaluation results, including precision-recall curves and confusion matrices at multiple threshold values, are provided in Appendix \ref{sec:baseline-setup}.